10 Best HVAC Companies in Lawrence, OH

 Frequently Asked Questions About HVAC in Lawrence, OH

-You should have your HVAC system inspected approximately twice a year.
-After completing their inspection, your technician will tell you if any services are needed.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, such as leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
 You may also consider a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on things like the size of your house, how easily accessible different parts of the system are, and whether your technician runs into any problems.